s-victor/TinyPedal/docs/customization.md

 # Widgets
-Widget config dialog can be accessed by clicking `Config` button from `Widget` tab in main window.
+Each widget can be configured by accessing `Config` button from `Widget` tab in main window.

 ## Battery
+**This widget displays battery usage info.**

     show_battery_charge
 Show percentage available battery charge.